ironpark/zapp/README.md

 ```
 ### Code Signing

+> [!TIP]
+>
-If the `--identity` flag is not used to select a certificate, Zapp will automatically select an available certificate from the current keychain.
+> If the `--identity` flag is not used to select a certificate, Zapp will automatically select an available certificate from the current keychain.

 ```bash
 zapp sign --target="path/to/target.(app,dmg,pkg)"